Original Research

 35. Braun V, Clarke V. (Mis)conceptualising themes, thematic analysis, and other problems with Fugard and Potts’ (2015) sample-size tool for thematic analysis.
 Int J Soc Res Methodol 2016;19:739-743.

 Mr Gill is a student in the MD undergraduate program, Faculty of Medicine, University of British Columbia, and a FLEX project student with Population Health Promotion, BC Women’s Hospital and Health Centre.
 Ms Kreim is a student in the MD undergraduate program, Faculty of Medicine, UBC, and a FLEX project student with Population Health Promotion, BC Women’s.
 Dr Pederson is a senior director with Population Health Promotion, BC Women’s, and an investigator at the Women’s Health Research Institute.
 Ms Sullivan is a project manager with Population Health Promotion, BC Women’s.
-Ms Bashir is a design research assistant at the Health Design Lab, Emily Carr University of Art + Design.
-Ms Goldet is a design research assistant at the Health Design Lab, Emily Carr University.
+Ms Bashir and Ms Goldet are design research assistants at the Health Design Lab, Emily Carr University of Art + Design.
 Ms Mah is a clinical nurse educator in the Maternal Newborn Program at BC Women’s.
 Ms Kuznetsov and Ms Hiller are bereaved parents.
 Ms Beyzaei is a design lead and manager at the Health Design Lab, Emily Carr University.
-Dr Christoffersen-Deb is a medical director with Population Health Promotion, BC Women’s, an investigator at the Women’s Health Research Institute, and a clinical associate professor in the Department of Obstetrics and Gynaecology, Faculty of Medicine, UBC.
+Dr Christoffersen-Deb is a medical director with Population Health Promotion, BC Women’s; an investigator at the Women’s Health Research Institute; and a clinical associate professor in the Department of Obstetrics and Gynaecology, Faculty of Medicine, UBC.

 Mr Gill and Ms Kreim contributed equally to the preparation of this manuscript.